molikto/graphics-playground/README.md

 * engine
     * [ ] creating RenderNode in bevy is really not a good exp, lot of code
     * [ ] shader hot reloading of rust-gpu shader in bevy
-    * [ ] merge the "no-std" crates with common crates and use cfg instead
     * [ ] group everything better with switchable demo, adjustable specialized constants

 ## problems with rust-gpu